 What’s The Difference Between Physio Stretching And Yoga?

 Where does one start and the other begin?
 As with most ‘competing’ disciplines the boundary is very grey indeed.
 For me physiotherapy style stretching is more specific to targeted muscle groups.
 Most yoga stretches are named after animals!
 More relevantly they are also more whole body.

-By this I mean that yoga ‘stretching’ takes into consideration how the muscles interact throughout the body – along meridians – rather than consider the pure anatomy of this muscles goes from here to there.
+By this I mean that yoga ‘stretching’ takes into consideration how the muscles interact throughout the body – along meridians – rather than considering only the pure anatomy of a muscle goes from here to there.
 We know that meridians have been considered quite ‘woo woo’ by many for a long time.
 You might be one of those people.

 However, we are seeing more and more evidence to suggest there is a lot of truth in these meridians.
-Thomas Myers in his amazing book Anatomy Trains look at anatomy with new insight.
+Thomas Myers in his amazing book Anatomy Trains looks at anatomy with new insight.
 As a gross simplification he looks at ‘layers’ of muscles, ligaments and connective tissue to show how they are connected throughout the body.
-Surprise, surprise, when you map these out there is a rather large overlap with meridian lines.
+Surprise, surprise, when you map these out they look a lot like meridian lines.

 That said many of what I would term physiotherapy stretches i.e. ones taught and used in such circles look remarkably like some yoga poses.
 Frankly if it works who cares what discipline it comes from.
 If it feels good go for it!
 Below we’ll consider which is the best of the best stretches from across the board.

 Is there much research into stretching and yoga?
 I’ve known for many years that research about stretching from a physiotherapy perspective is wildly varied and and is generally inconclusive.
 A view which inspired me to question whether there was any point to stretching at all in my post from 2015: Stretching: How, Why, When, How Long And Should You Bother!
 I’ve since mellowed considerably.